+Partygate investigation ends with 126 fines issued for events, Met Police say

-Partygate investigation ends with 126 fines issued for eight events, Met Police say
+Partygate investigation ends with 126 fines issued for at least eight events, Met Police say

 Events where Covid laws were broken include ‘suitcase of wine’ party and BYOB garden event

-The Metropolitan Police investigation into Partygate has ended, with 126 fines given out over eight events.
+The Metropolitan Police investigation into Partygate has ended, with 126 fines given out over events on eight dates.

-The force said its probe was now complete, and that a total of 73 women and 53 men had been given penalties - some multiple times.
+The force said its £460,000 probe was now complete, and that it has no objection to Sue Gray publishing her full report.

-Scotland Yard said it would not be releasing the identities of people fined, but Boris Johnson and Rishi Sunak have already admitted receiving penalties and Thursday’s announcement was expected to trigger fresh resignation calls.
+Scotland Yard has refused to release the identities of the 83 people fined, but Boris Johnson and Rishi Sunak have already admitted receiving penalties and Thursday’s announcement was expected to trigger fresh resignation calls.

+Police said that no one had yet indicated an intention to contest any fines, and that 97 have so far been paid.

+In total, 73 fines were issued to 48 women and 53 fines were issued to 35 men, with some people receiving multiple penalties.

+Ms Ball said each fine was £100, lowered to £50 if paid quickly, and it would not have been “fair to tot them up”.

+“We were investigating retrospectively and they hadn’t had the fairness of us engaging with them and explaining why they had breached the regulations, and then them making a decision to continue,” she told journalists.

-The events found to have breached Covid laws included the “bring your own booze” Downing Street garden party on 20 May 2020, Mr Johnson’s birthday celebration on 19 June 2020 and a gathering in the prime minister’s official residence on 13 November that year - the day of Dominic Cummings’ departure.
+The events found to have breached Covid laws included the “bring your own booze” Downing Street garden party on 20 May 2020 and Mr Johnson’s birthday celebration on 19 June 2020.

 Fines were also issued over the Downing Street Christmas party on 18 December 2020, a Cabinet Office drinks event the previous day.